The Mortal Instruments: City of Bones (soundtrack): Release

-The soundtrack was officially announced on July 2, 2013, by Republic Records, that initially consisted 12 tracks.
+The soundtrack was officially announced on July 2, 2013, by Republic Records, that initially consisted of 12 tracks.
 The featuring artists included Demi Lovato, Zedd, Colbie Caillat, AFI, Jessie J, Myon & Shane 54, Seven Lions, Tove Lo, Bryan Ellis, Brian West, whose popular songs were incorporated into the album.
 Few songs, including Lovato's "Heart by Heart" and Caillat's "When the Darkness Comes" were specially recorded for the film.
 The latter was released as a promotional single on July 9.
 Another single, titled "Magnetic", performed by Jessie J was leaked on August 8, before the official release.

 Ariana Grande and Nathan Sykes of The Wanted, collaborated for the promotional single "Almost Is Never Enough".
 It was released on August 19, 2013 and debuted at number 84 on the Billboard Hot 100; a music video, featuring Grande and Sykes, accompanied the single.
 The soundtrack album was officially released in stores and digital retailers on August 20, a day before the theatrical release.
 The album peaked at #32 on the US Billboard 200.
 The same day, the score album was also released by Milan Records, for physical purchase and digital download/streaming.

 Scandal's "Rainy" is the theme song for the Japanese release of the film.